OPCFoundation/UA-Java-Legacy/README.md

-# OPC Foundation UA .NET
+# OPC Foundation UA JAVA

 The OPC Foundation has formally released the Unified Architecture Java Stack and Sample Code to the community.